Karma Yoga in Addiction Recovery: A Beginner’s Guide

 4. Have the right motive in your actions

-This principle is similar to having the right attitude, but the Karma Yogi’s motive must be pure.
-Many people who are not practicing spiritual principles will do things for others so that they gain something in return, even on a subconscious level.
+This principle is similar to having the right attitude, but a Karma Yogi’s motive must be pure.
+Many people who are not practising spiritual principles will do things for others so that they gain something in return, even on a subconscious level.
 This is because we are programmed to be rewarded for good deeds and behaviour.

 Carrying out a Karma Yoga act just to be rewarded is not the right motive, and therefore would not count.